 None of the COVID-19 vaccines so far has completed the Phase III trial, which is mandatory for a vaccine to be rolled out in the market.

 According to the World Health Organisation regulation, a promising candidate's clinical trials are bound by strict regulations and take place across three phases to get approval for the use of a vaccine.
-It has listed the Russian vaccine, named Gam-COVID-Vac Lyo, one of the candidate vaccines under clinical evaluation.
-Moreover, around the globe, many scientists are in the race to find the vaccine for COVID-19, and few vaccines are listed in the Phase III trials, but none of them have received WHO's approval so far.
+Moreover, around the globe, many scientists are in the race to find the vaccine for COVID-19, and few vaccines are listed in the Phase III trials, but none have received WHO's approval.

 The COVID-19 pandemic has given rise to a lot of potentially dangerous misinformation.
 For reliable advice on COVID-19 including symptoms, prevention and available treatment, please refer to the World Health Organisation or your national healthcare authority.